 Minimum award of £3,000 for each year of study

-In accordance with our 2020 – 2025 Access and Participation Plan, RADA offers an additional scholarship to care leavers (for living costs) of £3,000 per year for each year of study.
+In accordance with our 2020 – 2025 Access and Participation Plan, RADA offers an additional scholarship to people who are care experience (for living costs) of £3,000 per year for each year of study.
 This is for UK students on undergraduate courses.
+Find our Accessible Summary of the Access and Participation Plan 2020-25.

 RADA has a small hardship fund.
 Students can make a direct request to Student Services staff for assistance for emergencies (like dental treatment) or general hardship.
 Amounts awarded will not usually exceed £200.